yaleksandr89/wp-l/wp-content/plugins/ninja-forms/readme.txt

 == Upgrade Notice ==

-= 3.4.24.3 (21 May 2020) =
+= 3.4.25 (12 August 2020) =

-*Security:*

-* Patched an HTML injection vulnerability in our deprecated 2.9x codebase [reported responsibly](https://ninjaforms.com/security) by Dave Job.

 *Bugs:*

-* Corrected an error in our required field validation that was allowing targeted spam through the submission process.
+* Resolved an issue that caused settings changed with a toggle switch to not be saved on WordPress 5.5.

 == Changelog ==

+= 3.4.25 (12 August 2020) =

+*Bugs:*

+* Resolved an issue that caused settings changed with a toggle switch to not be saved on WordPress 5.5.

 = 3.4.24.3 (21 May 2020) =